Gelbton/HotTeaColdBeer/README.md

 3. Install project dependencies: npm install

+4. Insert your API Key into the graphhopper_api.py file

-4. Start the development server: npm run dev
+5. Start the development server: npm run dev

-5. Run the Flask backend:
+6. Run the Flask backend:
    python3 Backend_flask.py

 Once you've completed these steps, you should have the project up and running locally.
 You can then access it through your web browser or any other client application.